Rukwa Region – History, Districts, Economy and More

 Agriculture in Rukwa Region

-Rukwa continues to be one of Tanzania’s largest food crops producers.
+Rukwa lake area Tanzania is famous for production of food crops.
 Its fertile terrain is ideal for corn (maize), paddy, beans, wheat, and banana farming.

 Mining in Rukwa Region